petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 ### Review required permissions for pooled instances

 If you notice pooled container instances recycling or no instances appearing in the pool, review the resources required to create an individual container instance.
-Ensure the standby pool resource provider has the necessary permissions for all required resources, including:
+Ensure the standby pool resource provider has the necessary permissions for all required resources, including but not limited to:

 - **Container Instance Contributor**
 - **Network Contributor**